open-amt-cloud-toolkit/ui-toolkit/README.md

+The Default ("master") branch is our release branch that is for production use.
+All other branches are pre-production and should not be used for production deployments.

 # Quickstart: Add MPS UI Toolkit controls to WebUI

 This document shows how to integrate controls from MPS UI Toolkit into a create-react-app for testing or development.